ClickHouse/ClickHouse/docs/en/operations/utilities/backupview.md

 ---
 slug: /en/operations/utilities/backupview
-title: backupview
+title: clickhouse_backupview
 ---

+# clickhouse_backupview {#clickhouse_backupview}

-Python module to help analyzing backups made by the [BACKUP command](https://clickhouse.com/docs/en/operations/backup) The main motivation was to allows getting some information from a backup without actually restoring it.
+Python module to help analyzing backups made by the [BACKUP](https://clickhouse.com/docs/en/operations/backup) command.
+The main motivation was to allows getting some information from a backup without actually restoring it.

 This module provides functions to